-SB 1594 - Tourist Impact Tax by Sen. Stewart failed this session.
-The bill was never heard in committee.
+SB 1594 - Tourist Impact Tax by Sen. Stewart fails this session.
+SB 1594 died in its first committee stop.

-The bill specifies conditions under which tax revenues can be allocated to a county destination marketing organization and outlines limitations on reducing its funding.
+This bill amends s.125.0104, F.S adding language, emphasizing the importance of using tax revenues to promote tourism.
+It specifies conditions under which tax revenues can be allocated to a county destination marketing organization and outlines limitations on reducing its funding.
 The bill mandates that if tax funds support an activity, service, venue, or event, its primary purpose should be attracting tourists.
 Counties are permitted to allocate tax revenue to fund a "county destination marketing organization," as defined by s.
 288.005.
 However, if a county allocates less than 40% of its local tourist tax revenue to this organization, it cannot reduce its funding without approval from at least two-thirds of the county's governing board membership.